What is infertility?

 • The average cost of IVF is $20,000 per cycle.

-• Only 7 provinces currently provide access to government funding for fertility treatments, Alberta is not one of them.
+• 7 provinces currently provide access to government funding for fertility treatments.
+2 more have plans to implement programs.
+Alberta is not one of them.

 • The majority of Alberta employers do not include fertility and family building in their employee health benefits.